John4650-hub/youtube-downloader/README.md

 # youtube-downloader
-This is a simple yet powerful YouTube downloader Written python and kivy library.
+This is a simple yet powerful YouTube downloader written python and kivy library.